 - Reducing the time deputies spend responding to false alarms

 - Encouraging users and alarm monitoring companies to better maintain their systems, resulting in better security and fewer false alarms

 You will need the free Adobe Acrobat Reader to view the Alarm Ordinance and the registration form.
 You can choose to print out the registration form and complete it by hand or you can use Acrobat Reader to fill out the application.
 If you fill out the form using Acrobat Reader, you will need to print your completed registration form before you close the program.
 It will not let you save the completed form.
 Once the form has been completely filled out using one of the above methods, it can be mailed to the address listed on the bottom, or turned in at a district office.
 Please do not forget to include your check or money order made out to Charlotte County Sheriff's Office.

 Frequently Asked Questions

 Q. Will I be charged for alarm activations that are not false?

 A. No, you will never be charged for an alarm activation that is not false.
 This amendment allows charges for false alarms only.

 Q. As an alarm subscriber, do I need to register with the Sheriff's Office?

 A. Yes, both business and residential subscribers must register once a year.
-You may obtain a registration form at any Charlotte County Sheriff's District Offices or by contacting the Alarm Coordinator.
-Telephone (941) 575-5284
+You may obtain a registration form at any Charlotte County Sheriff's District Offices or by contacting the Alarm Coordinator at (941) 575-5284

 Q. Is there a fee to register or renew?